 Why You’ll Love This Mediterranean Tomato Cucumber Salad Recipe

-Quick and easy side dish option.
+Quick and easy recipe.
 This easy vegetable side dish is ready in about 20 minutes.
-Chopping up your veggies is the toughest part.Β
+Chopping up your veggies is the toughest part.

 Ingredients Needed

-- English Cucumber – English cucumbers have a thinner skin, fewer and smaller seeds (no deseeding needed!), and a slightly sweeter taste than regular cucumbers.
-They are the perfect choice for this Mediterranean cucumber salad with feta cheese and tomatoes.
+English Cucumber.
+English cucumbers have a thinner skin, fewer and smaller seeds (no deseeding needed!), and a slightly sweeter taste than regular cucumbers making them the perfect choice for this Mediterranean cucumber tomato salad.
+I like to use the mini cucumbers personally (it makes for easy chopping).

-- Extra Virgin Olive Oil, White Wine Vinegar, Salt, and Pepper – Used to make a quick and easy homemade vinaigrette (along with the fresh parsley).
+Extra Virgin Olive Oil, White Wine Vinegar, Salt, and Pepper.
+Used to make a quick and easy homemade vinaigrette.

 See recipe card below for a full list of ingredients and measurements.